Capitalism will always create new opportunities for human labour

 The replacement of horses with motor vehicles did end a type of work - but only for horses.
 That's exactly what automation will do, but this time it's humans being replaced.

-Technology doesn't necessarily lead to the long-term displacement of labour, but in fact it usually ultimately leads to the creation of new forms of work.
+Technology doesn't necessarily lead to the long-term displacement of labour, but instead usually leads eventually to the creation of new forms of work.

 Automation is unlike all other technological transformations, and will in fact replace human labour by transforming society.